-Community Stakeholders and key focus areas
+Community Stakeholders and Key Focus Areas

 We are very strongly driven by the desire to provide better lives for patients and to contribute positively to the health of the community.
-The prime stakeholder group for Shire’s community strategy is employees; it has been clearly demonstrated through employee feedback that Shire has succeeded in attracting new colleagues due to positive reactions to Shire’s community initiatives; we also know that current employees are positively motivated by Shire’s community involvement and philanthropic donations.
+The prime stakeholder group for Shire’s community strategy is employees; it has been clearly demonstrated through employee feedback that Shire has succeeded in attracting new colleagues due to positive reactions to Shire’s community initiatives; we also know that current employees are positively motivated by Shire’s community involvement and philanthropic approach.

 Other key stakeholders in our communities are patient groups and medical/healthcare education bodies as well as established not-for-profit organizations that are linked with our therapy areas of focus and related research bodies.

-In addition, we recognize the value of relationship building with local community and industry business groups such as chambers of commerce, local councils and business interest groups with a particular emphasis on those with a focus on pharmaceuticals.
+In addition, we recognize the value of relationship building with relevant local community and industry business groups such as chambers of commerce, local councils and business interest groups with a particular emphasis on those with a focus on pharmaceuticals.

 Management of Community Programs

-The Company’s Community strategy and plan of activities is led and implemented by Shire’s Corporate Communications department in conjunction with HR Business Partners, Country or Site Managers and local groups of employees where relevant.
-The Senior Vice President for Global Corporate Communications is a member of the Shire Responsibility Committee and a report of progress with significant initiatives is provided to this group where relevant.
+The Company’s Community strategy and plan of activities is led and implemented by Shire’s Corporate communications department in conjunction with HR Business Partners, Country or Site Managers and local groups of employees where relevant.
+Employee volunteering activities are agreed and arranged with line managers in consultation with Human Resources.

 Components of the Shire Giving Program

-Corporate donations (to include both cash and in-kind giving) to local, national or international organizations that support Shire’s community and/or disease in its therapeutic focus area.
+- Corporate donations - (to include both cash and in-kind giving) to local, national or international organizations that support Shire’s community and/or disease in its therapeutic focus area.

-Give As You Earn - where possible, Shire provides a payroll deduction program for its employees to enable ongoing individual donations to a charity of their choice.
+- Give As You Earn - where possible, Shire provides a payroll deduction program for its employees to enable ongoing individual donations to a charity of their choice.

-Annual nominated charity - Shire does not send seasonal greetings cards to customers or suppliers.
+- Annual nominated charity - Shire does not send seasonal greetings cards to customers or suppliers.
 Instead, a group of employees at each site nominates a not-for-profit beneficiary and a one-off donation is made.
 This organization is then publicized via Shire’s outgoing emails during the month of December.